 INTRODUCTION Smile!
 Click.
 Post.
 Repeat.
 Herb Weatherwax, a spry 98-year-old World War II veteran, has been spreading aloha to tourists and locals at the Pearl Harbor Visitors Center for nearly...
 Read More

 INTRODUCTION Walking in the country that you love – is that your favorite thing to do?
-It’s #1 on Raymond Barron Chavez’s list, according to an interview with 10News earlier...
+It’s #1 on Ray Chavez's list, according to an interview with 10News earlier this year.
+At...
 Read More